hopr-framework/hopr/docs/documentation/userguide/installation.md

 (sec:optaining-the-source)=

 ## Testing HOPR
-After compiling, you can test HOPR by going to the `tutorials` directory and running the script `executeall.sh`, which will run
-HOPR for all tutorial cases.
+After compiling, tests are automatically run for each parameterfile provided in sub-directories of the `tutorials` directory.
+The runs are pre-built by cmake in the `build/buildTests` directory and executed there.